 Acadian Immigrants in Louisiana, February 1764-early 1800s

 It had to begin with the Acadian exiles who came to Louisiana during its late colonial period.
 So I threw myself into discovering who exactly were "my people."
 I created the Acadians-to-Louisiana Alpha List, which grew and grew, until it had to be reorganized into individual web pages for each Acadian family--156 of them.
 The hyperlink attached to "TOC"--Table of Contents--above takes you to a list of these family pages.
 Click on the surname in the TOC and another hyperlink will take you to that family's page, where you will find the following features:

 First is a pronunciation key for the family's surname based on how the name is pronounced in Louisiana today.
 If you disagree with the pronunciation of your surname, please tell me; I am winging it on some of these names.

 Each narrative begins with an introduction to the progenitor(s) of the family in Acadia, using the spelling of the surname most common in Canada today, then the names of the progenitor's sons and their wives, where they settled in the colony, and how many married sons they produced.
 Also included are the families into which the daughters married, all allied families highlighted in bold.
 A hyperlink from this part of the family page to Book Three of this study will provide a more detailed summary of the family's genealogy in pre-dispersal Acadia and the Acadian diaspora.

-Next is a summary of the family's experience during Le Grand Dérangement, including where they were deported and where members of the family settled in present-day Canada after 1763.
+Next is a summary of the family's experience during Le Grand Dérangement, including where they were deported and where members of the family settled after the dispersal.
 Another hyperlink from this part of the family page to Book Six of this study will provide a detailed narrative of the family's experience.